-For grants made in 2022, upon recommendation of the HRC, the Board approved two PSU performance metrics, weighted as follows: (i) pre-tax DCFPS (weighted 50 percent); and (ii) RTSR (weighted 50 percent).
-The approved 2022 PSU performance metrics and corresponding weightings are described below.
+For grants made in 2023, upon recommendation of the HRC, the Board approved two PSU performance metrics, weighted as follows: (i) pre-tax DCFPS (weighted 50%); and (ii) RTSR (weighted 50%).
+The approved 2023 PSU performance metrics and corresponding weightings are described below.

-Performance measure Performance assessment Performance Period PSU weighting (%) Pre-Tax DCFPS Three-year average pre-tax DCFPS performance relative to a Board- approved target 3 years 50 RTSR Total shareholder return performance relative to a group of energy midstream and/or infrastructure peer companies against which Keyera competes for investment capital (Performance Peer Group) 3 years 50
+Performance measure Performance assessment Performance Period PSU weighting (%) Pre-Tax DCFPS Three-year average pre-tax DCFPS performance relative to a Board- approved target 3 years 50 RTSR Total shareholder return performance relative to a group of energy midstream and/or infrastructure peer companies against which Keyera competes for investment capital ( Performance Peer Group ) 3 years 50

-2022 pre-tax DCFPS target (weighted 50 percent)
+Pre-tax DCFPS target (weighted 50%)

-Vesting and payout eligibility of fifty percent of PSU awards granted to our NEOs was determined by Keyera's performance relative to a Board-approved three-year average pre-tax DCFPS target.
+Vesting and payout eligibility of 50% of PSU awards granted to our NEOs was determined by Keyera's performance relative to a Board-approved three-year average pre-tax DCFPS target.

 To develop this target, the HRC uses the Corporation's prior year pre-tax DCFPS results as a baseline.
-Potential targets are then evaluated relative to historical and projected utilization rates, cash flow, marketing results and commodity price forecasts.
+Potential targets are then evaluated relative to historical and projected utilization rates, cash flow from capital projects, marketing results and commodity price forecasts.
 Taking into consideration overall industry conditions, the HRC evaluates various DCFPS performance scenarios to assess potential impacts on shareholder return, as well as corresponding compensation outcomes.
-Based on this analysis, the HRC recommends a three-year average pre-tax DCFPS target to the Board for review and, if considered appropriate, approval.
+Based on this analysis, the HRC recommends a three-year average pretax DCFPS target to the Board for review and, if considered appropriate, approval.

 Performance results which achieve the average three-year pre-tax DCFPS target generally correlate to a PSU performance multiplier of 1.0 times.
 Maximum payout is capped at a performance multiplier of 2.0 times.
-For PSU grants made to our NEOs in 2022, the performance range and corresponding multipliers based on average pre-tax DCFPS are shown below:
+For PSU grants made to our NEOs in 2023, the performance range and corresponding multipliers based on average pre-tax DCFPS are shown below:

 Three-year DCFPS performance (1) Performance threshold PSU performance multiplier (absolute) PSU performance multiplier (weighted 50%)

-<91% of target Minimum 0 0
+<82% of target Minimum 0 0

 Target Target 1.0 times 0.5 times

->110% of target Maximum 2.0 times 1.0 times
+>105% of target Maximum 2.0 times 1.0 times

-2022 RTSR performance (weighted 50 percent)
+RTSR performance (weighted 50%)

-Vesting and payout eligibility of fifty percent of PSU awards granted to our NEOs is determined by Keyera's three-year RTSR performance.
+Vesting and payout eligibility of 50% of PSU awards granted to our NEOs is determined by Keyera's three-year RTSR performance.
 Such performance is assessed by the HRC relative to a pre-approved PSU Performance Peer Group.